4 factors to consider when future-proofing your customer journeyVegard Ottervig on

-A rich web interface is best described with an example: Imagine that you're in a restaurant that's devoid of a menu—it only serves meat loaf.
+A rich web interface is best described with an example: Imagine that you're in a restaurant devoid of a menu—it only serves meat loaf.
 The location is drab, the chairs are uncomfortable, and the food tastes bland.
-This is a really poor gastronomic experience.
+This is a poor gastronomic experience indeed.
 Now contrast this with a restaurant that offers a varied menu, with an assortment of meats and vegetables you can order via either the employees or a machine.
-The location is stylised and colourful with a jukebox playing music, the chairs come in different sizes and materials, and the food is tasty.
+The location is stylised and colourful with a jukebox playing soft music, the chairs come in different sizes and materials, and the food is tasty.
 The place even have a playroom for your kids.

 The latter restaurant clearly offers a richer experience than the former, with more opportunities and more sensory delight.
 The same principle is true for digital experiences.
 You can have a bland website or a boring app, but you can also have rich websites and compelling apps, with tons of functionality, smooth transitions, and a natural progression of events.

 Websites used to be static and fairly boring—at least function-wise, content-wise they are much the same now as back then.
 What has changed is that the technology, in the form of front-end frameworks like React, Angular, and Vue, enables more options and actions among the structure, design, behaviour, and animation of every element of your digital offering.

 A customer expects more of your digital experiences now than just 5–10 years ago.
 Instead of a static brochure presenting your organisation, you should have a full suite of services and functions which enable your customers to solve their tasks.
 And this is done through rich web interfaces.

 Don't miss: Let Enonic XP drive your customer journey »

 Nobody likes to be told what to do, at least not all the time.
 We are geared toward freedom, and a customer journey should respect that fact: A customer journey should empower the customer to let him do everything he wants, when he wants to do it.